 Following instructions to enter your name, credit card and donation amount.

-* To participate in the Dolly Parton Imagination Library through the Fremont Area United Way sponsorship, families must be a resident of Dodge County.
+* To participate in the Dolly Parton Imagination Library through the Fremont Area United Way sponsorship, families must be a resident of Dodge or Washington County.

 46% of kindergartners are coming to school at risk for failure.